 Shorter sessions and peer reviews are organised online.
 Interactive contact hours take place live on campus.

 The Executive Master in Public Governance & Leadership is structured as a 2-year part-time master, where not only the content but also the format is tailored to experienced professionals in the public domain.
-The programme is easy to combine with a full-time job: follow the programme in a cohort of 2 years, or tackle it module by module, spread over 3 or 4 years.
+The program is easy to combine with a full-time job: follow the program in a cohort of 2 years, or tackle it module by module, spread over 3 or 4 years.

 Strategic policy and budget cycle

 A broad view of the organisation as a whole